jonnonz1/nz-statute-book/acts/public/1998/land-transport-act-1998.md

     (iii) the days of the week and times at which that vehicle may be driven; and (iv) such other matters as may be necessary to limit the order to alleviating the hardship which was alleged and proved; and
   (b) may specify in the order such other matters as the court thinks fit.
-(4) If the application relates to a disqualification order made by a District Court, the application must be made to a District Court Judge exercising jurisdiction in the court by which the order was made.
+(4) If the application relates to a disqualification order made by the District Court, the application must be made to a District Court Judge exercising jurisdiction in the court by which the order was made.
 (5) If an application under this section is refused,— (a) the court may accept a further application in respect of the same order if satisfied that the application is supported by relevant evidence that was not available when the previous application was heard; but
   (b) otherwise, a further application in respect of the same order may not be considered until at least 3 months after the date of that refusal.